lpender/ecotonics_blog/_posts/2019-11-21-introducing-shopifly.md

 ## Branches === Themes.

-Rather than having every permutation of every theme in every environment stored in the `config.yml`, Shopifly enforces a simple set of conventions:
+Rather than having every permutation of every theme in every environment stored in the `config.yml`, ShopifLy enforces a simple set of conventions:

 1. Enforced parity between _branch_ names and _theme_ names.
 2. Choose which _shop_ you are working on.

-Rather than repeatedly copying and pasting the same API key and configuration into your `config.yml`, we set the _shop_ that we are working on locally, surface it clearly in the CLI, and rely on Shopifly's git hooks to enforce parity between you local branch names and Shopify themes.
+Rather than repeatedly copying and pasting the same API key and configuration into your `config.yml`, we set the _shop_ that we are working on locally, surface it clearly in the CLI, and rely on ShopifLy to enforce parity between you local branch names and Shopify themes.

 ## Getting Started